ranjeetabh/Hadoop_MapReduce_NYC311Complaint/README.md

 - "Average number of illegal parking complaints per month in Q4 (Oct - Dec)"	:	12179

 3) For the year 2017, for each quarter (Jan-Mar, April-June, July-Sept, Oct-Dec):

-  - Borough with the highest number of illegal parking each quarter
+Answer:Borough with the highest number of illegal parking each quarter

- Answer:

 - "Highest number of illegal parking borough in Q1 (Jan-Mar)":		["BROOKLYN"]
 - "Highest number of illegal parking borough in Q2 (Apr-June)":		["BROOKLYN"]